 In order to ensure that work and progress on Equality is visible and transparent; Lancashire Constabulary is obligated to comply with ‘specific duties’ as set out in Section 153 of the Equality Act 2010:

-As a public body, we are required to set and publish equality objectives every four years.
+As a public body, we are required to set and publish equality objectives every five years.

-Our valuing difference & inclusion strategy 2017-2020 sets out our objectives for the next four years and illustrates our approach, structured in three strategic themes:
+Our Joint Diversity, Equality and Inclusion strategy 2021-2026 sets out our objectives for the next five years and illustrates our approach, structured in three strategic themes: